DNKonanov/snapper-man-test/docs/source/usage.rst

 Usage
 ----------------

-The Snapper pipline is designed to perform only comparative analysis and requires two samples to be sequenced.
+The Snapper pipeline is designed to perform only comparative analysis and requires two samples to be sequenced.
 In most cases, these samples are native DNA and control DNA obtained after whole-genome amplification (WGA), but in general it is not a constrain.
 Thus, the algorithm might be used to compare two native DNA dataset, where the first has been extracted from some wild type bacteria, and the second from a mutant.
 Such an example is considered in details in the :doc:`usercases` section.